openharmony/docs/en/application-dev/reference/arkui-js/js-components-custom-lifecycle.md

 # Lifecycle Definition<a name="EN-US_TOPIC_0000001127125084"></a>

 >![](../../public_sys-resources/icon-note.gif) **NOTE:**
 >This component is supported since API version 5.
+Updates will be marked with a superscript to indicate their earliest API version.

 We provide a range of lifecycle callbacks for custom components, including  **onInit**,  **onAttached**,  **onDetached**,  **onLayoutReady**,  **onDestroy**,  **onPageShow**, and  **onPageHide**.
 You can use these callbacks to manage the internal logic of your custom components.
 The following describes the times when the lifecycle callbacks are invoked.